 Roof lanterns are becoming more and more popular in homes around the UK, and lantern roof blinds have been growing in popularity year by year.
 A traditional lantern roof is a rectangular or square shape.
 Recently we were contacted by a customer in Brighton.
-They were who looking for something slightly different: a lantern roof blind which was triangular.
+They were who looking for something slightly different: blinds for a triangular-shaped roof lantern.

 Triangular-Shaped Roof Lantern